 That total of 330,00 people would make Anaheim smaller than the smallest of New York City's Boroughs, Staten Island; but larger than any city in New York State other than New York City (topped by Buffalo with 260,000), New Jersey (Newark has 275,000) or Connecticut (Bridgeport has 145,000).
 Add neighboring Riverside County, and there's over 5 million people that are, by the standard I use for each of the various teams' spheres of influence, in the Angels' "market."

 The Angels have played with that idea over the years.
 The change of name from "Los Angeles Angels" to "California Angels" upon their move to Anaheim in 1966 was to suggest them as a team for all of California, as an alternative to the high and mighty Dodgers, much more than it was to ride on the coattails of memories of the old Los Angeles Angels of the Pacific Coast League.
-This was also before the A's arrived in Oakland and the Padres arrived in San Diego, and when both of those teams arrived over the next 3 years, it pretty much took the wind out of the Angels' pan-California sails.
+This was also before the A's arrived in Oakland and the Padres arrived in San Diego (like the Angels, replacing a PCL team of the same name), and when both of those teams arrived over the next 3 years, it pretty much took the wind out of the Angels' pan-California sails.

-The 2005 move to call themselves "the Los Angeles Angels of Anaheim" was designed to tap into the nearly 10 million people who live in Los Angeles County, and the nearly 18 million people in the L.A. metropolitan area, 2nd in North America behind New York's 19 million.
+The 2005 change of name to "the Los Angeles Angels of Anaheim" was designed to tap into the nearly 10 million people who live in Los Angeles County, and the nearly 18 million people in the L.A. metropolitan area, 2nd in North America behind New York's 19 million.
 But who's kidding who?
 Especially now that basketball legend Earvin "Magic" Johnson has bought the Dodgers, there's no way he's going to let Angels owner Arturo "Arte" Moreno outbid his team for the hearts and minds of Southern Californians, let alone Los Angelenos.

 You’ll most likely be going into the stadium through the home plate entrance.
 When you do, you’re going to think you’ve been here before, even if you haven’t.
-Red Patterson, former publicity director for the Yankees (and the man who coined the phrase “tape measure home run” to describe the wallops of Mickey Mantle) worked for the early Angels, and wanted a stadium that would be like Yankee Stadium, but modern – in other words, no support poles, and more bathrooms and concession stands.
+Arthur "Red" Patterson, former publicity director for the Yankees (and the man who coined the phrase “tape measure home run” to describe the wallops of Mickey Mantle) and the Dodgers (including when they moved from Brooklyn to Los Angeles), worked for the early Angels, and wanted a stadium that would be like Yankee Stadium, but modern – in other words, no support poles, and more bathrooms and concession stands.
 The result ended up being very much like an updated old Yankee Stadium, and the 1973-76 renovation of the Bronx ballyard made it resemble the Big A in main structure (though not in color).

 Beyond the outfield, installed as part of the 1997 renovation, there is a fountain, “the California Spectacular,” which sends geysers of water down a tree-lined rocky area – and brings up thoughts of Royals Stadium/Kauffman Stadium in Kansas City.
 And, while the old Big A scoreboard still stands, the biggest scoreboard inside the stadium has is no longer in left field but in right, echoing the home of the original Los Angeles Angels, Wrigley Field.
 (More about this West Coast version of Wrigley later.)